mp49/ADSimPeaks/README.md

 ### Setting up the database

-The example IOC applications show that the database can be built using substitution files.
+The example IOC applications build the EPICS database using substitution files.
 For example, the database for the 1D driver can be built using:
 ```
 file ADSimPeaks.template
 {